unirakun/k-redux-factory/README.md

 // modular factory
 import factory from 'k-redux-factory'

-// or - prebuild simpleObject factory
+// or - prebuild simple factory
+import { simple } from 'k-redux-factory'

-import { simpleObject } from 'k-redux-factory'
+// or - prebuild simpleObject factory (DEPRECATED) import { simpleObject } from 'k-redux-factory'

 // or - prebuild keyValue factory